AET-CS/aet-cs.github.io/white/2026/CS10/handouts/fixed-point-assignment.md

 1. Roughly how many steps does binary search take to converge?
 What exactly determines the number of steps needed?
 2. What happens if you hand it an interval where `f(lo)` and `f(hi)` are *both* positive or *both* negative?
 Try it on one of the functions.
 Explain what the code does and why.
-(There is an optional extension to fix it in this case.)
+(For an optional extension, fix the algorithm in this case.)
 3. Can you construct a function where binary search quickly finds the exact fixed point?
 Describe the behavior of the algorithm in this case.
+Or explain why it's not possible.

 4. At least one of these fixed points is a number you already know by another name.
 Which one(s)?